cwyterp/INST326_2025_FALL_CRUSADERS/storyA.md

 Peter the Peaceful.
 We wish for your victory.

+Congratulations you have defeated one of the King's Vassals.
-You have chosen to walk down the docked path.
+You walk down the second path towards the docks.
 Boarding a boat you begin to sail.
 The waters rock high and low as the winds bob you up and down.
 As you sail the winds begin to pick up.